-Audit Report Lag: Audit report lag (ARL) is defined as the time period between the end of the company's fiscal year and the date indicated in the independent auditor's report (Lee et al., 2009).
+Audit Report Lag: Audit report lag (ARL) is defined as the time period between the end of the company's fiscal year and the date indicated in the independent auditor's report (Lee et al., 250).
 In other words, the ARL is the duration of the completion of the audit of the company's financial statements.
-Habib et al. (2011) divide the audit report delay into three parts: Preliminary lag, which is the time interval between the date of the end of the financial year to the date of receipt of the preliminary financial report by the capital market; Auditor's signature lag, i.e. the time interval between the date of the end of the financial year to the date indicated in the independent auditor's report, Total lag, i.e. the time interval between the date of the end of the financial year to the date of receipt of the financial statements of the publication by the capital market (Suryanto and Ridwansyah, 2016).
+Habib et al. (2011) divide the audit report delay into three parts: Preliminary lag, which is the time interval between the date of the end of the financial years to the date of receipt of the preliminary financial report by the capital market; Auditor's signature lag, i.e. the time interval between the date of the end of the financial year to the date indicated in the independent auditor's report, Total lag, i.e. the time interval between the date of the end of the financial year to the date of the end of the financial year to the date of receipt of the financial statements of the publication by the capital market (Suryanto and Ridwansyah, 2016).